MattiaPischedda/Project/Hull White & Black Karasinski Trinomial tree - Bermudian Swaption/README.md

 - $\alpha_m = \frac{\ln \left( \sum_{j=-n_m}^{n_m} Q_{m,j} e^{-j \Delta R \Delta t} \right) - \ln P_{m+1}}{\Delta t}$

 while for the Black Karasinski, I had to resort to numerical procedure.
-The default methodology is Newton-Raphson, but specifying the optimization_type, also the Brent optimization can be used.
-The method is also able to handle a possible mistake, raising a value error.
+The default methodology is Newton-Raphson, but  optimization technique can be used.
+The function is able to handle possible mistakes, raising a value error.

 Each class can compute different securities:
 - traditional fixed coupon bonds.